Coronavirus (COVID-19): Advice for applicants and prospective students

 We recognise that applicants for entry in September 2021 or deferred entry in September 2022, will have been impacted by the coronavirus pandemic.

-Advice and guidance will be changing throughout the year, so we recommend you check this page regularly.
+Advice and guidance may change throughout the year, so we recommend you check this page regularly.
 We also advise that you check the latest UCAS guidance.

 - Extenuating circumstances

 - Interviews and Assessments